Flexberry/flexberry.github.io/pages/products/flexberry-winforms/controls/olv/fw_olv-event.en.md

 * `GetObject` — receiving the data object directly from the list by various criteria.
 * `FillData` — populate list data (update).
 * `HideToolBar` — show/hide the toolbar.
-* `UseToolBar` is to use a custom toolbar, some other, outside, it automatically "spread" button from `ObjectListView`.
+* `UseToolBar` is to use a custom toolbar, some other, outside, it automatically `намазываются` buttons from `ObjectListView`.
 * `ClearCache` — cleaning.
 * `ObjectListView.BeforeRefresh` occurs before the data is updated in the list.
-Data refresh can be initiated when the user clicks "Update" button, or call a method `Refresh`.
+Data refresh can be initiated by pressing the button user `Обновить` or method call `Refresh`.
 * `SetObject` - method to add an object to the list.
 * `SetObjects` - method to add multiple objects to the list.